nasturtus/sp-friendly/README.md

 ## Getting Started

-Deployed on Heroku at: https://sp-friendly.herokuapp.com/ To view the app, head over to the above-mentioned URL via Insomnia or Postman.
+Deployed on Heroku at: https://sp-friendly.herokuapp.com/ To view the app, please head over to the above-mentioned URL via Insomnia or Postman.
 You will see a welcome JSON with available endpoint options.

+_NOTE: Heroku can be a bit slow.
+Please wait around 5 seconds for some responses._

 The following endpoints have been covered: